branBeckett/branBeckett/README.md

-### Hi there 👋 I'm Brandon
+### Hi there 👋🏼 I'm Brandon

-Based in Berlin.
-Currently learning data engineering in python, and deep learning with PyTorch through [fast.ai](https://www.fast.ai)
+Living in Berlin.
+Currently working on advancing my career within data science.
+At the moment I'm learning data engineering in python at [Dataquest](dataquest.io), and deep learning with PyTorch through [fast.ai](https://www.fast.ai).

-Want to collaborate on a project?
-In Berlin and want to grab some :coffee:?
+Interested in collaborating on a project?
+In Berlin and want to grab a ☕️?
 Feel free to reach out to me anytime.

 <!--